 A web hosting plan allocates resources like RAM, CPU, etc. to every website to manage traffic and/or requests on the site.
 With social media platforms and search engines driving the majority of the online traffic, any website can receive a sudden spike in the number of visitors.
 To manage this efficiently, the site must have adequate resources or the ability to scale up when needed.

-Most Cloud Hosting providers offer instant resource scalability making management of traffic spikes a breeze.
+Most cloud servers offer instant resource scalability making management of traffic spikes a breeze.
 Hence, site owners start with minimum resources and keep adding them as the site grows.
 On the other hand, in a Shared Hosting service, several websites share the resources of one web server.
 Also, these resources are not easily scalable.
 Hence, if a site hosted on a Shared Hosting plan experiences a traffic spike, then the visitors might have to face a slow or down site.

 Hence, Shared Hosting is good for small, static websites with minimal traffic and no immediate plans for expansion.
 Also, websites using Shared Hosting must be okay with a little downtime without any consequence to the business.
 For everyone else, Cloud Hosting is a better option.